 "But Jesus said, 'Let the children alone, and do not hinder them from coming to Me; for the kingdom of heaven belongs to such as these.'"
 (Matt.
 19:14)

-When our spirits are in union with God, we achieve the Spiritual Abundance and wholeness of life God means us to have.
+When our spirits are in union with God, we achieve the Spiritual Abundance and wholeness of life that God means us to have.

 And Jesus showed us, by the example of his life, teachings and death, that we may become spiritually complete and become all God wishes us to be.
-This is the amazing and glorious gift God has shown us through Jesus.
+This is the amazing and glorious gift that God has shown us through Jesus.

 Love God.
 Love others.
 Live Righteously.
 Serve others.
 Do Good Works.
 In this way, we bring in - and actively live in - God's Kingdom.

 That is it.
 Full Stop.

 But because we humans like to over-think and over complicate things, we have added much to this Gospel.

 Human beings throughout the centuries have polluted this pure message with complicated and confusing doctrines that negate every part of the Gospel.

 Did Jesus preach (as later men taught) that all men were born evil, and are unable to obey God, without God giving him extra and special powers to do so?
 Or did he preach that we had the ability to obey God, and would be judged according to our deeds, and that our acts MUST be righteous?